 Vinyl Flooring Buying Guide

 As a specialist supplier and installer of vinyl flooring in Mooloolaba and the Sunshine Coast, we are often asked what to look for when buying vinyl flooring.
-Vinyl flooring is a plastic material sold as sheets or tiles.
+Vinyl flooring is a plastic material sold as sheets.

 How it’s Made